Nocte people: Tea gardens from the colonial era

 In 1776, Sir Joseph Banks, a British botanist, recommended for the first time that tea cultivation should be taken up in India.
-Four years later in 1780, Robert Kyd, who founded the botanical garden at Kolkata in 1787, started experimenting with tea cultivation in India with consignments of seeds arrived from China.
-Decades later in 1815, Colonel Latter, a British army officer, reported that the Singpho people gathered an indigenous species of tea, and ate its leaves with oil and garlic.
-In 1820s, Maniram Dutta Baruah, an Assamese nobleman who was hanged for his role in the Indian Rebellion of 1857, informed the British cultivators - Major Robert Bruce and his brother Charles Alexander Bruce - about the indigenous tea growing in the jungles of the Nocte and the Singpho countries, which was hitherto unknown to the rest of the world.
-C.A.
-Bruce is best known for being the father of the tea industry in India.
+Four years later, in 1780, Robert Kyd, who founded the botanical garden at Kolkata in 1787, started experimenting with tea cultivation in India with consignments of seeds which arrived from China.
+Decades later, in 1815, Colonel Latter, a British army officer, reported that the Singpho people gathered an indigenous species of tea, and ate its leaves with oil and garlic.
+In 1820s, Maniram Dutta Baruah informed the British cultivators—Major Robert Bruce and his brother Charles Alexander Bruce—about the indigenous tea growing in the jungles of the Nocte and the Singpho countries, which was hitherto unknown to the rest of the world.

-In or about 1833-34, Namsang and Hukanjuri tea gardens were taken up by the Britishers on account of the indigenous tea growing on them.
-The land belonged to the Namsang Chief, and was also claimed by the Borduria Chief.
+In or around 1833–34, Namsang and Hukanjuri tea gardens were taken up by the British on account of the indigenous tea growing on them.
+The land belonged to the Namsang Chief and was also claimed by the Borduria Chief.
 These gardens became operational from October 1840.
 The gardens are now under Assam's Jeypore area of Dibrugarh district.
 Teams of wild elephants were harnessed to clear the dense forest, toppling trees with a girth of 25 feet.
 In 1838, India's first twelve chests of manufactured tea, made from the indigenous tea, were shipped to London and were sold at the London auctions.
-This paved the way for the formation of the Bengal Tea Association in Kolkata and a first joint stock tea company, the Assam Company, in London.
+This paved the way for the formation of the Bengal Tea Association in Kolkata and the first joint stock tea company, the Assam Company, in London.
 Ironically, the native plants flourished, while the Chinese seedlings struggled to survive in the intense Assam heat and it was eventually decided to make subsequent plantings with seedlings from the native tea bush.